DNA Unzipping Transition: DNA melting: Bubbles and Junctions

 because $\xi_{\parallel}$ is the relevant length scale at that temperature.
 As polymers, the excursion in space for a segment of length ${\xi_{\parallel}}$ is

 where $\nu$ is the usual polymer size exponent \cite{flory}.

 A consequence of the fact that ${\xi_{\parallel}}$ is the only scale that matters is a fluctuation-induced attraction when a third strand is added.
-In the Poland-Scheraga picture, we take two chains at an average separation of $R$ in the transverse direction, which can be taken as the $d$-dimensional space with the chain length as the time like direction, then a third strand that can form bound pairs with each of the two strands would produce a change in the free energy as
+In the Poland--Scheraga picture, we take two chains at an average separation of $R$ in the transverse direction, which can be taken as the $d$-dimensional space with the chain length as the time like direction, then a third strand that can form bound pairs with each of the two strands would produce a change in the free energy as

 because on dimensional ground, $R$ must appear in the above equation in a dimensionless form.
 At the melting point, $\xi_{\parallel},\xi_{\perp}\to \infty$, and for these scales to drop out, we need ${\cal{G}}(y)\sim y^p,$ as $y\to 0$ where $p$ is to be determined with the help of Eq. (\ref{eq:41}).
-We then find $p=-1/\nu$ so that
+We then find $p=-1/\nu$, so that

 For gaussian polymers, $\nu=1/2$, and we see an attractive $1/R^2$ interaction in the three-chain system at the critical melting point which would then lead to a bound state \cite{jm,tpal,tpal2,mura,damien}.
-This is the scaling argument for the Efimov effect in three-body quantum mechanics, which predicts a three-body bound state where no two are bound \cite{braaten}.
+This is the scaling argument for the emergence of a $1/R^2$ interaction for the Efimov effect in three-body quantum mechanics, which predicts a three-body bound state where no two are bound \cite{braaten}.